rasmus-kirk/halo-accumulation/report/report.md

 Intuitively, the above lemma states that for any non-zero polynomial $p$, that you can create using the commitment $C$, it will be highly improbable that a random evaluation point $z$ be a root of the polynomial $p$, $p(z) = 0$.
-For reference, this is not too unlike the Schartz-Zippel Lemma.
+For reference, this is not too unlike the Schwartz-Zippel Lemma.

 **Proof:**